May 13 2021

 Most often observed at the back of packages containing shampoos, lotions, and sunscreens, PEGs are used as thickening agents but could potentially be derived from petroleum and work as irritants to normal human skin.
-Two common contaminants found along with PEGs include ethylene oxide (a well-known cancer-causing agent) and 1,4-Dioxane (banned in certain regions of the globe for giving rise to respiratory issues).
+Two common contaminants found along with PEGs include ethylene oxide and 1,4-Dioxane (banned in certain regions of the globe for giving rise to respiratory issues).
 Other cream-based products like exfoliating agents, face washes, and toothpaste also contain such PEGs and it’s best to stray away from these harmful ingredients in the long run.

 Advertisements will often recommend products containing petrolatum for those consumers having dry skin, it functions as a softening agent, leaving behind a smooth and evened-out tone to your skin’s surface.
 Even though this divine emollient and FDA-approved skin protecting agent works tremendously, petrolatum has been proven to cause reduced absorption of moisture from the air.
 This leads to the breakage of skin cells, damaging the upper layers and causing excessive dryness in some skin types.
 Occurring in lip balms and moisturizing products, this is why people are tempted to apply a second coating as this cycle of drying and wetting keeps taking place.
 Scientifically, it has been researched that harmful remains of chemicals like polycyclic aromatic hydrocarbons (PAHs) also tend to be left in petrolatum after application.